tbtommyb/rjt/content/packages/index.md

 Individual sessions of sixty minutes and thirty minutes are also available.

-Check out my [testimonials](/testimonials) to see what you can achieve.

-Please get in touch with me and I can tailor a package to meet your needs.
+If you have any specific requests or aren't quite sure about what you're about looking for, please get in touch with me and I can tailor a package to meet your needs.
+Check out my [testimonials](/testimonials) to see what you could achieve!

 <br>